Cross-Border Payments Infrastructure & Protection -

 Cross-border payment infrastructure refers to the systems, networks and processes that enable businesses to send and receive funds internationally in a secure and reliable manner.

 When a company transfers money domestically, the transaction usually moves through a single national clearing system.
-However, international transactions travel across multiple financial networks, institutions and regulatory frameworks before reaching the recipient.

 Why Infrastructure Matters in International Payments